wangziqi2013/wangziqi2013.github.io/_posts/2023-02-11-redis-notes.markdown

 is stored in the lower 7 bits of the encoding field.
 In this case, the entry has no extra bytes as the value "borrows" 7 bits from the `encoding` field.

+Similarly, if the field is of value `2'b10xx xxxx` or `2'b110x xxxx`, then the entry is a 6-bit or 13-bit integer.
+In the former case, the lower 6 bits of the field stores the integer value.
+In the latter case, the lower 5 bits and the next byte store the integer (and hence it has 5 + 8 = 13 bits).

+If the `encoding` field is of value `2'b1110 xxxx`, then the entry is a string with a 12-bit length field.
+In this case, the lower 4 bits of the field plus the next byte encodes the length of the string.
+The string value is stored compactly right after.
+Similarly, if the field is `2'b1111 0000`, then the entry is a string with 32-bit length field.
+No bit is borrowed from the encoding field in this case, and the next 4 bytes encode the length of the string.

 ## Build, Compilation, and Usage